hhau01/pong.js/README.md

 ### Instructions

-The paddle will simply follow the mouse.
+The paddle will follow the mouse.
+Click the canvas to begin.
 Enjoy!